EvanRodrigues/emote-combo-display/README.md

 * Any time you update your emote list, make sure to click "Refresh cache of current page" in the settings of your browser source on OBS.

 * If you don't have an oauth password for twitch you can get one [here](https://twitchapps.com/tmi/).
 Just sign into your bot's twitch account and that website will generate your oauth password for twitch IRC.

+* Credit to [twitchemotes.com](https://twitchemotes.com) for the api to get twitch's global emotes.